chickadeebird/DenoiserSuite/README.md

 <br/>
 <br/>

-This can be found here: ChickadeeScripts > SyntheticStars after installation.
+This can be found here: ChickadeeScripts > DenoisingSuite after installation.

 ## Manage repository location